efeslab/gem5-mcpat-parser/README.md

 To my understanding, the original creator of the parser made it such that this parser only works for single core simulations.
 If you try to use this parser with more than 1 CPU (--num-cpus=2 etc) then it will generate a lot more warnings.

+Feel free to drop a comment/issue if you think some values are not correct i.e the parser calculates it wrongly or something else is missing etc. Everyone is welcome to modify or improve the parser.
+I would love to get it working for fast-forwarding, checkpointing and everything else.

 #Note: